ReInHerit/digital-hub/content/bestpractices/2024-02-05-european-capital-of-smart-tourism-including-digitalisation-sustainability-cultural-heritage-and-creativity.md

   resources to achieve success. -Past and present successful initiatives and stories must share.
 All of the above contributes towards a smarter tourism, smarter destinations!"
+infosbestpractice: "The journey towards smart tourism, smart destinations is ongoing.
+Actions and initiatives need to be accelerated in the coming years.
-infosbestpractice: ECTN members Bremerhaven and Cork were finalists in the 'European Capital of Smart Tourism 2024' Award.
+  As a destination, the focus in the next years is to continue incorporating the concepts of sustainability, accessibility, innovation/digitalisation and cultural heritage-creative tourism into strategic planning.
+Some of the actions that are in progress by Pafos Municipality and Pafos Regional Board of Tourism are:  - Water management system, to achieve optimal use and quality of water, - 'Pafos Now' app, for all services in the region.
+ECTN members Bremerhaven and Cork were finalists in the 'European Capital of Smart Tourism 2024' Award.
 ECTN is proud that two of our members, Bremerhaven, Germany, and Cork, Republic of Ireland, are selected in the seven finalists for the European Capital of Smart Tourism 2024 Award.
 ECTN has supported the European Capital of Smart Tourism Awards since the launch in 2019.
-Cultural Heritage and Creativity, as well as Sustainability are two of the four components of Smart Tourism directly linked to Sustainable Cultural Tourism that ECTN facilitates and promotes.
+Cultural Heritage and Creativity, as well as Sustainability are two of the four components of Smart Tourism directly linked to Sustainable Cultural Tourism that ECTN facilitates and promotes."
 urlsbestpractice: https://www.visitpafos.org.cy/pafos-european-capital-of-smart-tourism-2023   https://smart-tourism-capital.ec.europa.eu/pafos-winner-2023-competition_en
 keywordsbestpractice: creativity, cultural heritage, digitalisation, smart tourism, sustainability, sustainable tourism
 ---
 ![](https://ucarecdn.com/c4203c7b-bc1f-46fe-acaa-dcf6efdd5671/)

 Pafos as a destination has long been incorporating the concepts of sustainability, accessibility, innovation/digitalisation and cultural heritage-creative tourism into its planning.
 Pafos is motivated by a vision of being a quality destination where visitors can enjoy a diverse range of experiences while also contributing to sustainable tourism growth,  respecting the natural environment and cultural heritage.